CenturyLink (CTL) Q3 2017 Results - Earnings Call Transcript

 Glen F. Post - CenturyLink, Inc.

-It's just that we got high expectations for Ethernet, primarily is where we had the biggest – we just had a very aggressive objective out there, above market objective, in the Ethernet.
+It's just that we had higher expectations for Ethernet, primarily is where we had the biggest – we just had a very aggressive objective out there, above market objective, in the Ethernet.

 Brett Feldman - Goldman Sachs & Co.
 LLC